 Internet Explorer is the third-most popular browser that’s used, and you can’t ignore it.

-For optimal user experience, you’ll need to test the theme across various browsers and older versions of the browsers.
-Sometimes theme developers specify browser compatibility.
+- Theme developers may sometimes specify browser compatibility.
 If not, you can use a service like BrowserStack to test theme templates.

 But if the theme does not provide settings to help you make minor changes, it depends on how comfortable you are with coding that can make customization tasks simple.

 What should I expect from a Premium Theme?